-We will follow the graduated approach and the four-part cycle of assess, plan, do, review.
-The subject teacher will work with the SENCO to carry out a clear analysis of the pupil's needs.
+We will follow the graduated approach and the four-part cycle of assess, plan, do, and review.

+The subject teacher will work with the SENCO to clearly analyse the pupil's needs.
 This will draw on:

-- The teacher's assessment and experience of the pupil - Their previous progress and attainment or behaviour - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experience of parents - The pupil's own views - Advice from external support services, if relevant
+- The teacher's assessment and experience of the pupil - Their previous progress and attainment or behaviour - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experiences of parents - The pupil's views - Advice from external support services, if relevant